 construction project funded through the WPA.

-the face of a shortage of construction materials and a building
+the city in the face of a shortage of construction materials and

-freeze.
-The two could do little except wait until the war and
+a building freeze.
+The two could do little except wait until the

-the city double through annexation.
-He worked to annex the North
+the size of the city double through annexation.
+He worked to annex

-Road area, Salt Springs and much of the Rt.
+the North Road area, Salt Springs and much of the Rt.
 422 area.
-Prior to

-annexation, most of North Road had been nothing but open fields.
+Prior to annexation, most of North Road had been nothing but open

 War II construction boom.
 This involved residential construction,